Revenge and The Count of Monte Cristo

 On Revenge, it is the father of eight-year-old Amanda Clarke that is betrayed and likewise convicted of a crime he did not commit.
 After serving ten years herself in a juvenile institution, Clarke is emancipated and finds that not only is her father now dead but innocent as well.

 She also discovers that she has inherited a secret fortune from billionaire software magnate Nolan Ross.
-Amanda Clark thus changes her persona into the wealthy Emily Thorne, plots her own strategy for revenge and eventually returns to the Southampton of her youth to extract vengeance on those who incriminated her father.
+Amanda Clark thus changes her persona into the wealthy Emily Thorne, plots her own revenge and eventually returns to the Southampton of her youth to extract vengeance on those who incriminated her father.

 The crimes that both Edmond Dantès and David Clarke are accused of amount to treason in their respective eras and locales.
 For Dantès, it is conspiring with the exiled Napoleon Bonaparte and orchestrating the former emperor’s triumphant, albeit brief, return to France in 1815.